Somnambuul

 Somnambuul (Somnambulance) is a 2003 Estonian drama film directed by Sulev Keedus.

 The film is set in autumn 1944 in Estonia.
-Thousands of people are fleeing to the west in order to free from Soviet occupation.
-A young woman, Eetla, is about to reach to a boat, but in the last moment she resigns and goes back to her home.
+Thousands of people are fleeing to the west in order to be free from Soviet occupation.
+A young woman, Eetla, is about to reach a boat, but at the last moment she resigns and goes back to her home.
 Her father is the only one on the island, who also didn't escape.
 Fear, dreams and unknown future are ahead.